 You may be entitled to compensation due to booking errors if the booking error is the company’s fault.
 This could be, for example, a technical error in the booking system.
 It is important that you can show what costs you have incurred due to the booking error.

 Linked travel arrangements are partially covered by the travel guarantee.
 This means that you can receive compensation if the company goes bankrupt after you have booked a travel service.
-It is the first company, which sells the travel service and facilitates the other purchases, that is obliged to arrange a travel guarantee for its part of the arrangement.
+The first company, which sells the travel service and facilitates the other purchases, is obliged to arrange a travel guarantee for its part of the arrangement.

 The content is presented in collaboration with ECC Sweden, which is part of the ECC network and the Swedish Consumer Agency's information service.
 ECC Sweden is part-financed by the European Union.